 Vinner attended Rio Grande High School before proudly enlisting in the U.S. Army, where he served as an artillery specialist.
 During his military service, he was given the nickname 'Smoke'—a name that became a lasting part of his identity.
 He was consistently praised by his peers and superiors for his dedication, discipline, and strong work ethic.
 After completing his service, Vinner pursued several career paths, one of which was working as a security specialist for various organizations.
 Known for his unwavering commitment to rules and regulations, he earned a reputation as a stickler for safety and precision.
 In fact, although it wasn’t part of his official duties, Vinner took the initiative to completely rewrite the safety and security guidelines for one of his organizations—a testament to his meticulous nature and attention to detail.
 His precision, integrity, and sense of responsibility were just a few of the many qualities that defined him.
 To this day, many still affectionately refer to him as 'Smoke'—a name that followed him from his military days and remained a symbol of his strength, character, and enduring presence.

-preceded in death by Alice and Vinner Brooks Sr., grandson Jairo J. Castilon Hasma Brooks
+Vinner was preceded in death by his beloved parents, Alice and Vinner Brooks Sr., and two dearly missed grandsons, Jairo J. Castellon and Hamza Brooks.

 Macedonia Baptist Church